-TDS or Tax Deducted At Source is an essential part of income tax and is applicable on services, not on goods.
-This tax is deducted from specific payments like professional payments, contract services, interest payments, rent, commission, salary, etc. TDS deductibles differ according to the service provider i.e. professional services – 10%, contract services – 2%, interest payment – 5%, and individual – 1%.
+The TDS process is an integral part of TDS in accounting and is applicable to services and not goods.
+This tax is deducted from specific payments such as professional payments, contract services, interest payments, rent, commission, salary, etc. TDS deductibles differ based on the service provider, i.e., professional services – 10%, contract services – 2%, interest payment – 5%, and individual – 1%.

 What is the due date for depositing TDS with the government?

-The TDS process in accounting mandates taxpayers to pay their TDS to the government by the 7th of next month.
+The TDS process in accounting mandates taxpayers to pay their TDS to the government by the 7th of the following month.
 For instance, the TDS process in accounting stipulates that TDS deducted in June must be deposited with the government by the 7th of July.
-However, TDS deducted in March, the TDS process in accounting allows the payment to be made up until the 30th of April.
-It is important to note that the TDS process in accounting also requires TDS cut on rent paid or property purchased must be paid within 30 days from the month’s end in which the TDS was deducted.
+Similarly, for TDS deducted in March, the TDS process in accounting allows the payment to be made up until the 30th of April.
+It is important to note that the TDS process in accounting also requires TDS cut on rent paid or property purchased to be paid within 30 days from the end of the month in which the TDS was deducted.
 By adhering to the TDS process in accounting, taxpayers can ensure timely and accurate payment of their TDS obligations, as well as compliance with relevant tax laws and regulations.

 How does TDS work?

 To understand how the TDS deduction process works in accounting, let’s take the following example.
 Sky Pvt.
 Ltd. paid its office rent of Rs.
 60,000 per month to the building owner, and TDS was to be deducted at 10% as per the TDS deduction process in accounting regulations.
 As per the TDS deduction process in accounting, Sky Private Limited must deduct TDS of Rs.
 6000 from this payment of rent, and pay only Rs.
 54,000 to the building owner.

 Here, two scenarios may arise: